 Only after reading Camera Work by Alfred Stieglitz featuring works by artists from the Pictorial Movement did I realise that photography can be art.
 I have been an admirer of imaginative forms of photography ever since.

-I strongly favour elements of abstraction, minimalism and impressionism and constantly explore the themes of mood, silence and energy.
+I strongly favour elements of abstraction and impressionism and constantly explore the themes of mood, silence and energy.
 Subtleties and nuances prevail over razor-sharp detail.
 The fleeting moment fascinates me, as when driving past a scene and remembering only the light and the shadows, the tones and the mood.
 My photographs can be cheerful, sometimes silent, and serene; at other times sad or even melancholic.
 For me, the viewer’s imagination must run its own course.

 Although my favourite subjects are landscapes, seascapes, architecture, urban scenery, and street photography, I am not bound to any particular topic.
-Being in search of beauty that can be found anywhere, even in the most unexpected places, I have to capture it with my lens.
+Being in search of beauty that can be found anywhere, even in the most unexpected places, I have to capture it with my camera.

 The places I photograph and I are constantly evolving.
 If you’re interested in any of my current projects, do visit my Collections for new additions.